EthanYidong/peFET/backend/README.md

+# peFET backend

-# Seting up development environment
+## Seting up development environment

 This assumes you have python3 and pip3 installed,